VineethGithubIBM/graniteModelWithoutGGUF/README.md

 ### Method

 LAB: **L**arge-scale **A**lignment for chat**B**ots is a novel synthetic data-based alignment tuning method for LLMs from IBM Research.
-Merlinite-7b is a Mistral-7b-derivative model trained with the LAB methodology, using Mixtral-8x7b-Instruct as a teacher model.
+Granite-7b-lab is a Granite-7b-base derivative model trained with the LAB methodology, using Mixtral-8x7b-Instruct as a teacher model.

 LAB consists of three key components: